Rose Campion: Add Sparkle to Your Garden

 You can also grow it in white or a soft bi-color version of pink and white.

 This short-lived perennial flower is a bright and beautiful addition to any garden and it attracts butterflies.
+It’s hardy, low maintenance, and perfect for beginner gardeners.

 lychnis coronaria occulata, rose campion in a white with pink center

-It blooms from mid-spring through late summer, with deadheading, so it will add color and life to your garden all season long!
+It blooms from mid-spring through late summer, with deadheading, adding color and life to your garden all season long!
+The flowers are also great for cutting—they make gorgeous bouquets and centerpieces.

 Here’s how to get started growing this beautiful flower.